TopSwagCode/Node-TDD-CI/README.md

 Just cause our Test are running smooth the build servers might still find javascript errors / invalid javascripts.
 Eg : instead of a ;

 Simple way of running the test and coverage:

 * mocha tests --recursive --watch
 * istanbul cover ./node_modules/mocha/bin/_mocha -- --recursive

-this will run all the tests and keep watch if anyfiles are changed.
-If so it will rerun the test for quick feedback loops.

 This project uses: